 Garrapata State Park [Mile Marker 67-63]

 Garrapata is the first of the major state parks as you enter Big Sur from the north.
 There are lots of cool trails along the bluffs and the ocean that you can spend exploring for hours.
 There is also a popular hiking trail that heads inland to a Redwood forest.
 The Soberanes Canyon trail is a moderate, 4-mile out-and-back in a shady redwood canyon.
-It used to connect to Rocky Ridge above, but the Soberanes fire damaged the trail a few years back and has since been closed.
-No lodging, accommodations or restaurants in the park.
+It used to connect to Rocky Ridge above, but the Soberanes fire damaged the trail.
+There are no lodging, accommodations or restaurants in the park.

 Bixby Creek Bridge [Mile Marker 60]

 A few minutes south of Garrapata State Park, you’ll come across one of the most famous landmarks in California: the Bixby Creek Bridge.
 Featured in TV shows, books and movies like “Big Little Lies” and Jack Karouac’s “Big Sur,” it spans 300 feet across the Bixby Canyon.
-By the way–the traffic and parking situation at this spot during the summer/weekends/holidays is chaotic at best.
-It might be worth skipping over during those times.
+The traffic and parking situation at this spot during the busy season is chaotic at best and it might be worth skipping over during those times.

 If you have a 4WD vehicle, you can turn inland here and drive 10 miles on Old Coast Road.
 You’ll eventually be returned to Highway 1 near Andrew Molera State Park to the south.
 Of course, be sure to respect the locals and not trespass on private property along the road.
 You’ll be greeted by groves of redwoods and mountain views along the way!
 Otherwise, you can cross the bridge and continue south on Highway 1.